 The other big advantage with many of these products: They have a longer open time, says Stone Edge Surfaces’ Grogg.

-Grogg adds that he’s heard from many contractors who don’t want to get into using overlays because of the learning curve.
+Grogg adds that he’s heard from many contractors who don’t want to start using overlays because of the learning curve.
 However, he says, if they make sure they’re working on a stable slab, spend the time to do surface prep and cut their teeth on a few smaller projects, there’s nothing to be afraid of.

 GCI’s Kummer agrees.
 “There’s nothing complicated about it,” he concludes.